Lee Min-hyuk (singer, born 1993): Endorsements

-In July 2021, he became the global ambassador of the French premium mineral water brand Evian through the fashion magazine Esquire Koreas August cover issue.
-On July 16, Minhyuk and Shownu also appeared in the fashion magazine W Korea promoting the German premium luggage brand Rimowa.
-In August, he was chosen as global brand Korean muse for the American clothing brand Champion and will be part of the 2021 F/W pictorial.
+In July 2021, he was selected as the global ambassador by the French premium mineral water brand Evian through the fashion magazine Esquire Korea.
+On July 16, Minhyuk and Shownu also appeared in the fashion magazine W Korea, promoting the German premium luggage brand Rimowa.
+On August 13, he was selected by the American clothing brand Champion as its Korean model and will be part of the 2021 F/W pictorial.

-In February 2022, Minhyuk became one of the faces of the Korean cosmetic and skincare brand Olive Young's Vegan Beauty campaign, along with group member Joohoney and his labelmate Liz of Ive.
-In April, he became the first muse for the Korean fashion shoes and accessories brand Shoopen.
-On July 7, Minhyuk became the new face and exclusive model in Korea and Japan for the skincare brand Floun.
-On November 16, he was selected as an advertising model of the American sports culture brand NFL's 2022 F/W season through the fashion magazine Dazed Korea, including its 2023 S/S collection.
-On November 28, the skincare brand Floun renewed Minhyuk's exclusive model contract.
+In February 2022, Minhyuk became one of the faces of the Korean cosmetics and skincare brand Olive Young's Vegan Beauty campaign, alongside group member Joohoney and his labelmate Liz of Ive.
+In April, he became the new model for the Korean fashion shoes and accessories brand Shoopen.
+On July 7, Minhyuk became the new face and exclusive model in Korea and in Japan for the skincare brand Floun.
+In November, he was selected as an advertising model for the American sports culture brand NFL's 2022 F/W collection through the fashion magazine Dazed Korea, including its 2023 S/S collection.
+On November 28, Floun had renewed Minhyuk's exclusive model contract.

-In March 2023, he posted several photos with the luxury jewelry brand and specialty design house Tiffany & Co. on Instagram.
+In March 2023, he posted several photos of the American luxury jewelry brand and specialty design house Tiffany & Co. through the fashion magazine Esquire Korea's Instagram.
+Upon his enlistment, NFL unveiled its 2023 summer collection lookbook with brand model Minhyuk, which consists of various sports casual products, including its T-shirts and jackets with colorful colors and sensuous team logo graphics.